How long is the race?

 Do you issue refunds?
 Deferrals?
 Credit for next year's race?
 Credit for another race?

 No. Putting on a race can be a very expensive (and financially risky) endeavor.
-To a small extent, that risk gets shared by all who enter since unexpected work requirements, illness, births, deaths, injuries, emergencies and any other sort of "life happening" can potentially ruin plans for participation.
+To a small extent, that risk gets shared by all who enter, since unexpected work requirements, illness, births, deaths, injuries, emergencies and any other sort of "life happening" can (and do) ruin plans for participation.

 As covered in the registration process, there are no deferrals or refunds.
 All entry fees are 100% non-refundable and credit is not issued for future events.
 This includes in the case that the event must be cancelled due to an Act of God or other reason beyond the control of event management.
 This has never happened before, but that doesn't mean it never will happen!
 If the race were to be cancelled due to circumstances beyond our control, every effort possible would be made to find a solution to re-schedule, postpone, etc., but we are unable to make any promises or guarantees of what those solutions would be.

 Thank you to our race sponsors, through their contributions, our sponsors help keep entry costs down and expose our runners their outstanding products and services.
 Learn more about becoming a sponsor.